-The Janelia Visitor Graduate Fellowship aims to attract outstanding graduate students to carry out research in the disciplines of neuroscience, bio-imaging, evolutionary biology, computer science, and applied physics.
+The Janelia Graduate Research Fellowship aims to attract outstanding graduate students to carry out research in the disciplines of neuroscience, bio-imaging, evolutionary biology, computer science, and applied physics.

 This new fellowship program seeks to support exceptional students from the United States and abroad who are interested in spending time at Janelia to work on all or part of their thesis research.